What is happening?

 3. What is changing – Processing Statement

-All seafood business should be aware that from 10 January 2026, a Processing Statement will be required for ALL seafood caught by UK vessels and subsequently processed after landing in the UK.
+All seafood business should be aware that as of 10 January 2026, a Processing Statement is required for ALL seafood caught by UK vessels and subsequently processed after landing in the UK.
 Processing Statements will also need to show the weights of each type of seafood that has contributed to each processed product.

-Detailed guidance is available to explain these changes and how to complete a processing statement alongside a catch certificate.”
-With link below clickable from word “guidance
+Detailed guidance is available to explain these changes and how to complete a processing statement alongside a catch certificate.

 Businesses that currently produce processing statements now need to use the updated application that is live on the system